Chart Color Schemes

 Residential development activity is lower than average in Naracoorte according to AreaSearch's national comparison of local real estate markets

 Naracoorte has seen approximately 21 new homes approved annually over the past five financial years, totalling 109 homes.
 As of FY-26, 7 approvals have been recorded.
-On average, 0.6 new residents per year per dwelling constructed were recorded between FY-21 and FY-25.
-The average construction value for new properties was $242,000.
+On average, 0.6 new residents per year have moved into newly constructed dwellings between FY-21 and FY-25.
+The supply of new properties meets or exceeds demand, offering more buyer choices while supporting potential population growth above projections.

-In FY-26, $16.4 million in commercial development approvals have been recorded.
-Compared to the Rest of SA, Naracoorte records about 69% of building activity per person and ranks at the 47th percentile nationally for dwelling approvals, indicating limited buyer options but stronger demand for established dwellings.
-New construction has been exclusively detached dwellings, maintaining the area's low-density character.
-The estimated population per dwelling approval is 475 people.
+New properties are constructed at an average expected cost of $242,000.
+In FY-26, $16.4 million in commercial development approvals have been recorded, indicating moderate levels of commercial development.
+Compared to the Rest of SA, Naracoorte records around 69% of building activity per person and ranks among the 47th percentile nationally for dwelling approvals, suggesting limited buyer options but strengthening demand for established dwellings.
+This is reflective of the area's maturity and possible planning constraints.

 Frequently Asked Questions - Development